tamertplink/omada-sdn/source/introduction/index.rst

 There are many features the SafeStream routers can do in a small office environment.
 The key features are listed here:

-* **IPSEC, L2TP, and OpenVPN** The IPSEC is the most popular VPN connections in use in the industry.
+* **IPSEC, L2TP, and OpenVPN** The IPSEC is the most popular VPN connection in use in the industry.
 The SafeStream IPSEC VPN connection can act as a server connecting to the clients remotely at home or at the coffee shop.
 L2TP (over IPSEC) provides an easier point to point connection through firewalls.
 OpenVPN is a proprietary, but very popular, VPN connection.
 You can almost set the end point anywhere and the OpenVPN can connect you through NAT and firewalls with no effort.

 * **Load Balance** The SafeStream SMB router can connect up to 4 ISPs.
-Whether you want to make the multiple connection to balance the traffic loads or simply make a connection as a fallback line, the SafeStream router can do the job for you.
+Whether you want to make multiple connections to balance the traffic loads or simply make a connection as a fallback line, the SafeStream router can do the job for you.

 * **Digital Phone System Friendly** The SafeStream works with different phone systems.
 You can enable/disable the SIP ALG.
 Set the priority route, using ACL to allow or block visitors